mm9942/voting_nn/README.md

 ## Dataset

-The dataset consists of pairs of voting counts with labels indicating the outcome: 0 for the first choice winning, 1 for the second choice winning, and 2 for a draw.
-Ensure the dataset is formatted correctly and loaded into the program.
+The dataset consists of pairs of voting counts with labels indicating the outcome: 0 for the first choice winning, 1 for a draw, and 2 for the second choice winning.

 ## Training